 Rather than showing that their relationship is just as brittle as it ever was, I’d argue that this exchange speaks more warmly than the words themselves.
-Compared to the tension and remoteness back in Season 2’s ‘Secrets’, there is an emotional vulnerability from them both.
+Compared to the tension and remoteness back in the earlier Stargate SG-1 episode ‘Secrets’ (S2, Ep9), there is an emotional vulnerability from them both.
 Sam is comfortable in allowing herself to be the child, rather than merely acting like one.
 She feels irritated by her father and lets herself explore those feelings rather than keeping them buttoned-down, just as Jacob articulates his expectations rather than choking back disappointment and releasing it in pointed passive-aggression.

 Few of us have entirely idyllic relationships with our families, but it doesn’t make those relationships problematic in themselves.
 We find ways to make them work, we fight and make up, talk it out and try to deepen our understanding of ourselves and each other.
 Sure, Sam and Jacob would go viral on Family Feud, but this is a relationship true to both of their personalities.
 Maybe it’s still unhealthy, but it is at least healthier – it demonstrates a connection and a dialogue between the two.

-In ‘Grace’ (S7, Ep13) we get the most explicit glimpse of how Sam views her father when she is plagued by hallucinations after her ship is driven into a mysterious gas cloud.
+In the Stargate SG-1 episode ‘Grace’ (S7, Ep13) we get the most explicit glimpse of how Samantha views her father when she is plagued by hallucinations after her ship is driven into a mysterious gas cloud.
 Amongst the support acts from her subconscious, Jacob offers her the comfort that was in all likelihood not part of his repertoire, but it’s significant that it’s him that her mind reaches for when she needs guidance.

 Hold that thought, we’ll be coming back to it.

-Though his bonding drove off his cancer, even Tok’ra has a time limit.
-The next year’s ‘Threads’ (S8, Ep18) reflects the drama of ‘Secrets’ with a bittersweet symmetry.
-Back in Season 2 her big moment – her award – was set against the reveal of her father’s impending death, here it’s Sam’s wedding preparations which are derailed by Jacob’s news.
+Though his bonding with the symbiote drove off his cancer, even Tok’ra has a time limit.
+The next year’s Stargate SG-1 episode ‘Threads’ (S8, Ep18) reflects the drama of ‘Secrets’ (S2, Ep9) with a bittersweet symmetry.
+Back in Season 2, Samantha’s big moment – her award – was set against the reveal of her father’s impending death, here it’s Sam’s wedding preparations that are derailed by Jacob’s news.
 Selmak is beginning to die and as host, Jacob will die with him.
 History is repeating itself, but it’s giving them a chance to put things right.

-Like the Jacob Carter of her feverish visions in ‘Grace’, he offers her advice.
-Although it’s not as eloquent (will parents ever live up to our imaginations?) it’s unmistakably similar as he steers her gently towards acknowledging her feelings for O’Neill.
-The Jacob of ‘Grace’ knew what Sam was feeling for her colleague because he was only ever a projection of her own hopes and fears, but the Jacob of ‘Threads’ comes to that same conclusion because he’s her father.
-He knows her better than she realises – perhaps better than she knows herself as Sam doesn’t initially figure out what he’s driving at.
+Like the Jacob Carter of her feverish visions in ‘Grace’ (S7, Ep13), he offers her some fatherly advice.
+Although it’s not as eloquent (will parents ever live up to our imaginations?) it’s unmistakably similar as he steers her gently toward acknowledging her feelings for Jack O’Neill (Richard Dean Anderson).
+The Jacob Carter of ‘Grace’ knew what Sam was feeling for her colleague because he was only ever a projection of her own hopes and fears, but the Jacob Carter of ‘Threads’ comes to that same conclusion because he’s her father.
+He knows her better than she realizes – perhaps better than she knows herself as Sam doesn’t initially figure out what he’s driving at.

 Jacob: Don’t let rules stand in your way.

 Jacob leaves her with the simple truth of “I love you.”
-A tearful Sam confides in O’Neill, implying that the alien influence of the symbiote is the source of their renewed relationship.
-In truth it began with the shattering of the frozen wall which decades of dysfunction had thrown up between them.
-Alien parasites and their restorative glow didn’t return to Sam her father and to Jacob his daughter.
+A tearful Sam confides in Jack, implying that the alien influence of the symbiote is the source of their renewed relationship.
+In truth, it began with the shattering of the frozen wall that decades of dysfunction had thrown up between them.
+Alien parasites and their restorative glow didn’t return to Samantha Carter her father and to Jacob Carter his daughter.

 They did that for themselves.
 This journey is also within our powers.
 Selmak’s real gift was the time in which to cherish it and so the message is simply this: do not waste the time you have with one another.
 Don’t let the ice between you grow unchecked, never think that now is too late because tomorrow might well be.